-The Ross-Blakley Law Library primarily serves the needs of the students and faculty of the Sandra Day O’Connor College of Law.
+The Ross-Blakley Law Library, located in the Beus Center for Law and Society (BCLS) building, primarily serves the needs of the students and faculty of the Sandra Day O’Connor College of Law (COL).
 Our collections and resources are dedicated to the educational and research pursuits of our students and faculty.

 Reference librarians are available to answer questions about legal research through our Ask a Law Librarian service.
 Please see our reference policies for the types of questions we can answer and contact us during reference hours for assistance.

 Our librarians have also prepared research guides on a variety of legal topics to assist those conducting legal research.